My Father's World, High School Level

 World History and Literature

 For English, vocabulary activities are optional this year.
-Students focus their efforts on writing a research paper as well as other forms of writing along with their literature studies.
+Students focus their efforts on writing a research paper and other forms of writing along with their literature studies.
 Step-by-step instruction for the research paper is included.
 Resources required: Write for College (grammar and writing handbook), Beowulf, Julius Caesar, British Literature (a parallel text), Practicing His Presence, The Pilgrim’s Progress in Modern English, A Tale of Two Cities (abridged), Silas Marner, Pride and Prejudice, Cry the Beloved Country, Hudson Taylor’s Spiritual Secret, The Hiding Place, Animal Farm, and In His Steps.
 As you can tell from the literature the course continues with a strong emphasis on developing a Christian worldview.

 For Bible, students read the New Testament as well as Heroes of the Faith, Church History in Plain Language (optional), More Than a Carpenter, Experiencing God, and Christianity, Cults & Religions.